lindawangg/COVID-Net/README.md

 For a detailed description of the methodology behind COVID-Net and a full description of the COVIDx dataset, please click [here](https://arxiv.org/abs/2003.09871).

 For a detailed description of the methodology behind COVID-Net based deep neural networks for geographic extent and opacity extent scoring of chest X-rays for SARS-CoV-2 lung disease severity, please click [here](https://arxiv.org/abs/2005.12855).

+For a detailed description of the methodology behind COVIDNet-CT and the associated dataset of 104,009 CT images from 1,489 patients, please click [here](https://github.com/haydengunraj/COVIDNet-CT).

 Currently, the COVID-Net team is working on **COVID-RiskNet**, a deep neural network tailored for COVID-19 risk stratification.
 Currently this is available as a work-in-progress via included `train_risknet.py` script, help to contribute data and we can improve this tool.